Xsmitylnwza/Zuchini-Review/README.md

 ## Features

-- Home page includes navigation bar, reccommended movies and movie catagories.
+- Home page includes navigation bar, recommended movies and movie catagories.
-- Description page, includes poster, scores from the Zucchinitor and others reviewer, comments and button for review.
+- Description page includes poster, scores from the Zucchinitor and others reviewer, comments and button for review.
-- Catagories page, filter each movie genre.
+- Catagories page filter each movie genre.
-- Reviewed page, for Read, Update and Delete movies you've already reviewed.
+- Reviewed page for Read, Update and Delete movies you've already reviewed.
 - Search for movies.
 - Login and Registration.